forestgrape/coronavirus/covid19.md

 * Late 2020 antigen tests are getting more common.
 * 2021?
 Alternate Locations?
 [Review of Diagnosis](#review-of-diagnosis)

 ### Methods to Directly Detect Viruses
 In tissues containing infected cells or in the lining fluids protecting/cleaning these tissues the viral load can be measured.
 * #### Detect Building Blocks of Viruses
   To detect viruses replicating the building blocks of virions can be searched.
   * ##### PCR Test
-    The genome of virions (positive single stranded RNA for coronaviruses).
-The amount of virions - called [viral load](#viral-load) - present can be determined with high specificity.
+    Test for specific sequences in the genome of virions (positive single stranded RNA for coronaviruses).
+The amount of virions - called [viral load](#viral-load) - can be determined with high specificity and sensitivity.
   * ##### Antigen Test
     Methods detecting proteins of virions are usually called antigen tests (virus proteins are called antigens since these proteins can be recognized by the immune system as harmful).
-  * ##### PCR vs Antigen Tests
+    * There are many different products of antigen tests which vary a lot in sensitivity and specificity.
-    The sensitivity and specificity of antigen tests depend on the exact antigen test and tend to be lower for most antigen tests available as of December 2020.
+    * The sensitivity and specificity of antigen tests tend to be lower than PCR based tests for most antigen test kits available as of December 2020.
 * #### Detect Metabolism of Coronaviruses
-  Temporary RNA produced from coronaviruses with a running metabolism.
+  Temporary RNA produced from coronaviruses with a running metabolism can be detected by [PCR-Tests](#pcr-test).
 * #### Detect Infectious Virions
   Samples possibly containing virions can be put on cell or organ cultures.
 These cell or organ cultures then can be inspected by another methods such as detecting tissue change/damage or detecting RNA to see whether there were infectious virions in the  samples.
 The samples can be diluted so much that virus colonies originating from single virions can be distinguished.
 In this  way the number of infectious virions can be determined.

 ### Methods to Indirectly Detect Viruses
 * #### Detect Tissue damage
   * chemical e.g. detecting cell damage by detecting distinctive proteins.
     (-) not specific
-  * optical e.g. round glassy occupancies in the lung are characteristic for Covid-19 [to check and cite]
+  * optical e.g. round glassy occupancies in the lung are characteristic for Covid-19 [in work and to check/specify and cite] (+) quite specific in the lung
+    (-) in the upper respiratory tract, tissue damage to low
 * #### Detect Immune Response
   * #### Antibody Test
     [in work] <!--td: update immune sys page with antibodies>
-    For infections triggering certain alarms the immune response involves antibodies which can be detected in the blood.
+    For infections triggering certain alarms, the immune response involves antibodies which can be detected in the blood.
 The antibodies are in the serum of the blood.
-Methods analyzing the blood serum are called *serology* and often antibody test are referred serological test.
+Methods analyzing the blood serum are called *serology* and often antibody test are referred serological (Covid) tests.
 There are different kind of antibodies which are produced at different stages during and after an infection.
-Infections in later stages and past infections can be laboratory diagnosed.
+Infections in later stages and past infections can be diagnosed by this method.

 ### Diagnosis Locations